Kosraean language: Adjectives

 According to Lee (1975) adjectives in Kosraean have two major uses.
 Lee (1975) states that the first major use is to "modify nouns in terms of the kind, state, condition, or quality."
-The second major use is similar to that of intransitive verbs in Kosraean, and the adjective serves a "predicate like function" (Lee 1975).
+The second major use is similar to that of intransitive verbs in Kosraean, and the adjective serves a "predicate like function".
 Lee (1975) also states that "The distinction between adjectives and intransitive verbs is not easy to draw."

 Determiners

 Lee (1975) found that structurally, there are two types of determiners in Kosraean, referred to as "simple" and "compound".
-Simple determiners in Kosraean include "ah" meaning "the", "uh" meaning "this" or "these", "an" meaning "that" or "those", and "oh" meaning "that" or "those over there" (Lee 1975).
+Simple determiners in Kosraean include "ah" meaning "the", "uh" meaning "this" or "these", "an" meaning "that" or "those", and "oh" meaning "that" or "those over there".
 According to Lee (1975) compound determiners can be further broken up into two separate categories.
-The first category is "made up of the numeral se 'one' and the simple determiners (Lee 1975).
+The first category is "made up of the numeral se 'one' and the simple determiners.
 The second category is "made up of the morpheme ng, whose meaning is not clear, and the simple determiners."
-(Lee 1975).